Comment regarding boxing - June 2025

 We also want to draw attention to the response submitted by the Australian and New Zealand Pediatric Endo Society.

-We're very pleased to share the Notepad resource which was developed by dsdfamilies to be used to support young people in clinic to ask any questions they may have.
+We're very pleased to share our recently developed Notepad resource created to be used in clinic to support young people asking any questions they may have.

 The resource has 5 elements, the Notepad itself, plus 4 supporting resources.

-The Notepad was designed to begin to equip young people with the tools to ask the questions they really have.
-These questions have been developed by young people living with DSD working with dsdfamilies.
+It was designed to equip young people with tools to ask the questions they really have.
+The questions were developed by young people living with DSD working with dsdfamilies.
 They are intended to start a conversation – and to encourage young people to voice their own concerns.
-We know from research that young people attending a DSD clinic often do not get the chance to ask the questions that matter to them.
-This project is an attempt to improve this experience through a set of practical tools.
+We know from research that young people attending a DSD clinic do not often get the chance to ask questions that matter to them.
+The Notepad is an attempt to improve this experience through a set of practical tools.

 This project was only possible through the valuable input and efforts of Gabrielle, Esme, Jo, Claire, Nina Callens, Dr Cara Williams, Caroline Sanders, Ellie Magritte and Megan Usipuik.